drewjparker91/rails_api_park_lookup/README.md

 GET http://localhost:3000/parks&name=pro&location=north will show all parks with both "pro" in the name and "north" in the location

+GET http://localhost:3000/parks?page=2 will show the second page of results from the pagination

 GET http://localhost:3000/random will generate a random park

 POST http://localhost:3000/parks will add a park as long as name, location, review, and rating are present.